 Scacco, Joshua and Stroud, Natalie Jomini.
 (2016, October).
-Primary election coverage: what types of news engage audiences. https://mediaengagement.org/research/election-coverage
+Primary Election Coverage: What Types of News Engage Audiences.
+Center for Media Engagement. https://mediaengagement.org/research/election-coverage/

 - Cappella, J. N., & Jamieson, K. H. (1997).
 Spiral of cynicism: The press and the public good.
 New York, NY: Oxford University Press. ↩

 - Aalberg, T., Strömbäck, J., & de Vreese, C. H. (2011).
 The framing of politics as strategy and game: A review of concepts, operationalizations and key findings.
 Journalism, 13(2), 162-178. doi:10.1177/1464884911427799.; Dunaway, J., & Lawrence, R. G. (2015).
 What predicts the game frame?
 Media ownership, electoral context, and campaign news.
 Political Communication, 32(1), 43-60. doi:10.1080/10584609.2014.880975.; Strömbäck, J., & Dimitrova, D. V. (2006).
 Political and media systems matter: A Comparison of election news coverage in Sweden and the United States.
 The Harvard International Journal of Press/Politics, 11(4), 131-147. doi: 10.1177/1081180X06293549. ↩